Ontario Highway 11: Barrie – North Bay

 North of the Severn River, Highway 11 travels through the Canadian Shield; large granite outcroppings are frequent and thick Boreal forest dominates the terrain.
-At Gravenhurst, the highway makes a sharp curve to the east, then becomes a divided freeway before curving northward around Gull Lake.
+At Gravenhurst, the highway makes a sharp curve to the east, then becomes a divided freeway again before curving northward around Gull Lake.
 Near Bracebridge, it meets Highway 118 and former Highway 117.
-Highway 141 branches west from the route between Bracebridge and Huntsville, while Highway 60 branches east towards Algonquin Park in Huntsville.
+Highway 141 branches west from the route between Bracebridge and Huntsville, while Highway 60 branches east towards Algonquin Provincial Park in Huntsville.
 The section between Gravenhurst and Bracebridge is at freeway standards, while several at-grade intersections remain between Bracebridge and Huntsville.
 Highway 11 crosses the 45th parallel north 550 m north of the bridge carrying Highway 118 at interchange 182, just outside Bracebridge.

 The 120 km section of Highway 11 between Huntsville and North Bay provides access to the western side of Algonquin Park.
 It also connects to Highway 518 at Emsdale, Highway 520 at Burk's Falls, Highway 124 at Sundridge and South River, Highway 522 at Trout Creek, Highway 534 at Powassan, and Highway 94 and Highway 654 at Callander.
 Most of this section is built to freeway standards, although a small number of at-grade intersections remain, primarily between Trout Creek and Callander.